 Somewhere in the vicinity of 100 million viewers will tune in on Feb.
-7 to watch Super Bowl LV, when Tom Brady and the Tampa Bay Buccaneers take on Patrick Mahomes and the Kansas City Chiefs.
-Everything about this star-studded matchup is big — big stakes, big hype and big ratings.
-And don’t forget the big money companies will pay for commercial spots when the game airs on CBS.
+12 to watch Super Bowl LVII, when Patrick Mahomes will lead his Kansas City Chiefs against Jalen Hurts and the Philadelphia Eagles.
+Everything about this matchup is big — big stakes, big hype, big betting and big ratings.
+And don’t forget the big money companies will pay for commercial spots when the game airs on Fox — a record amount for a 30-second spot.

 Cost of a Super Bowl Commercial Over the Years

 When the game made its debut in 1967, a Super Bowl ad could be had for what now seems like the modest price of $42,500.
-Adjusted for inflation, that’s about $336,500 worth of buying power in today’s market, according to the Bureau of Labor Statistics’ CPI inflation calculator.
+Adjusted for inflation, that’s about $383,400 worth of buying power in today’s market, according to the Bureau of Labor Statistics’ CPI inflation calculator.
 But the big game isn’t content to keep pace with inflation — far from it, in fact.
-In 2020, FOX Sports raked in $5.6 million per 30-second Super Bowl commercial.
-That breaks down to $186,666 per second of airtime.
-You read that right — the cost of an ad in the first Super Bowl couldn’t even buy you one second of airtime at Super Bowl LIV.
+With some commercials costing $7 million for 30 seconds, that breaks down to $233,000 per second of airtime.
+You read that right — the cost of an ad in the first Super Bowl couldn’t even buy you one second of airtime at Super Bowl LVII.

 With a few exceptions, each year has shown a rise in the cost of a Super Bowl commercial, which broke the $1 million mark in 1995.
 Here’s an abbreviated look at the cost of ads for the big game through the past 55 years.